Epitaph 1997 · LD

 Zones, checkpoints, light

-The final pass assigned each arc of the loop to a single purpose — puzzle, combat, exploration — and placed checkpoints between them.
+The final pass gave each arc of the loop a single purpose, whether puzzle, combat, or exploration, and placed checkpoints between them.
 Intuitive lighting guides the player through without a minimap.

 Playthrough